cn205000/IT-Portfolio/Active Directory/ActiveDirectory-DomainSetup/readme.md

 ## Step 1️⃣: Using Remote Desktop Protocol (RDP)

+>📌 *Why?* RDP lets you securely connect and control your Domain Controller from your local computer.

 1. Go to your **Domain Controller VM** on Azure and copy the **Public IP Address**.
 2. On the Windows search bar, search for **Remote Desktop Connection** and open it.
 3. Paste the IP into the box labeled **Computer**.